 Depending on the extent of information you make available to share with CRM vendors, it makes sense to partition this information into appendices, so as not to clutter the flow of the main part of the brief.
 The potential CRM vendor needs to easily understand your overall requirements before diving too much into the detail.

 So, there are your 12 must-have steps to include in your CRM brief template.
 By considering this template at an early stage of your CRM implementation preparation, you will keep a clear eye on what information you should be contemplating throughout preparation, in readiness to complete your actual CRM brief when ready.
+You have made the chances of CRM implementation failure much less likely.

 From this template, you will be able to produce a quality CRM brief and be ready to consider which CRM vendors are most suitable for your requirements.
 You will move forward through the CRM vendor selection process with clarity about your needs and, above all, with control.
 You will lead, not follow, the process.